 The purpose is to provide opportunities for students to network with professionals and agencies in the field of Gerontology, implement awareness initiatives and give back to our community.
 Our mission is to prepare students to become integral advocates in their field to empower them to make a positive, significant impact in our dynamic aging population.
 We strive to bridge the intergenerational gap in hopes of cultivating a better understanding and respect for older adults within our peers and in our communities.
-Contact Advisors: Prof. Amanda Lee, amanda.lee@sdsu.edu, and Prof. Norman Jackson, ndjackson@sdsu.edu
+Contact Advisor: Dr. Norman Jackson, ndjackson@sdsu.edu